 Private insurance companies licensed by the Texas Department of Insurance are authorized to sell Medigap plans.
 And all plans are standardized.

-Remember, if you choose to enroll in a Medicare Supplement plan, you will need to have creditable prescription drug coverage either through a stand-alone Medicare Part D plan, or another source.
+Remember, if you choose to enroll in a Medicare Supplement plan, you must have creditable prescription drug coverage either through a stand-alone Medicare Part D plan or another source.
 Medicare Supplement plans do not provide creditable coverage.

 There are ten types of Medicare Supplement plans available.
-The plans are lettered A – G and K – N. Every Medicare insurance company must offer at least Medicare Plan A (Texas Department of Insurance).
+The plans are lettered A – G and K – N. Every Medicare insurance company must offer at least Medicare Plan A.

 As of January 1, 2020, plans that include the Part B deductible were phased out.
-That means that if you were eligible for Medicare on or after January 1, 2020, you will not be able to enroll in Plan C, Plan F, or Plan J. Individuals already enrolled in those plans can keep their coverage.
+That means that if you turned 65 on or before December 31, 1999, you can enroll in Plan C or Plan F. If you turned 65 on or after January 1, 2020, these plans are no longer available to you.
+Individuals already enrolled in those plans can keep their coverage.

-Plan G is the closest to discontinued Plan F, which is likely why Plan G had the second-highest enrollment of supplement plans in Texas for 2020.
+Plan G is the closest to discontinued Plan F, which is likely why Plan G had the second-highest enrollment of supplement plans in Texas.

 Remember, just because a plan is popular doesn’t mean it’s right for your health and budget needs.
 It’s important to weigh monthly premium costs with out-of-pocket expenses.
 Some plans with lower premiums may have higher out-of-pocket costs.